mmahesh09/BMI-calculator/README.md

+BMI Tracker & Advisor: Monitoring Health Progress
+This project, "BMI Tracker & Advisor: Monitoring Health Progress," is a Python-based tool designed to help individuals monitor their Body Mass Index (BMI) over time and receive personalized advice for maintaining a healthy weight.

-sers can input their weight, height, age, and gender to calculate their BMI and track their progress using the program.
+Users can input their weight, height, age, and gender to calculate their BMI and track their progress using the program.
 The tool categorizes BMI results into different weight status categories such as "Underweight," "Normal weight," "Overweight," or "Obese," providing users with valuable insights into their health status.

 The project caters to individuals who are conscious about their health and are looking for a convenient way to monitor their weight and receive guidance on maintaining a healthy lifestyle.
 It's particularly useful for those who want to track their fitness journey, make informed dietary and exercise decisions, and seek guidance from a reliable source.